• Published: Apr 08 2025 04:24 AM

 wave

-Cadd, 78, boasts an impressive career spanning decades.
-His journey began in Perth, Western Australia, in the 1960s, where he immersed himself in the vibrant Melbourne jazz scene.
-He found early success with The Groop and later co-founded Axiom with Glenn Shorrock (Little River Band).
-His solo career saw him achieve chart success with hits like "Ginger Man" and his cover of "Your Mama Don't Dance."
-Cadd's talent extended beyond performance; he worked as a producer in Los Angeles, collaborated with artists like Bonnie Tyler and the Pointer Sisters, and even joined the Flying Burrito Brothers.
-His contributions to the Australian music industry are undeniable, earning him induction into the ARIA Hall of Fame and the Australian Songwriters' Hall of Fame, as well as being made a Member of the Order of Australia.
+Cadd's career is just…incredible.
+It all started back in the 60s in Perth, Western Australia.
+From there, he dove headfirst into the bustling Melbourne jazz scene.
+He shot to early fame with The Groop, and then co-founded Axiom with Glenn Shorrock (of Little River Band fame!).
+His solo career?
+Let's just say it was packed with hits like "Ginger Man" and his amazing cover of "Your Mama Don't Dance."
+But his talent didn't stop at performing.
+He produced in Los Angeles, collaborated with the likes of Bonnie Tyler and the Pointer Sisters, and even joined the Flying Burrito Brothers!
+It’s quite the resume.
+He's been inducted into the ARIA Hall of Fame and the Australian Songwriters' Hall of Fame, and even made a Member of the Order of Australia.
+Seriously, the man's a legend.

-Brian Cadd's impact on Australian music is immeasurable.
-From his early band days to his recent album, *Dream Train*, which reached No. 40 on the ARIA charts, his music continues to resonate with fans.
-His enduring talent and dedication to his craft have solidified his place as a true Australian legend.
-We wish him a swift and complete recovery.
+Brian Cadd's influence on Australian music is immeasurable.
+From his early band days to his more recent work – his album *Dream Train* even hit number 40 on the ARIA charts! – his music continues to touch people.
+His talent and dedication are undeniable; he truly is an Australian icon.
+We're all sending him our best wishes for a speedy and complete recovery.
+We're keeping our fingers crossed.

 FAQ